apisitangsuphan/apisitangsuphan/README.md

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [bankgim@gmail.com](mailto:bankgim@gmail.com)
-* 🧠  I'm learning Backend skills : MongoDB, Python
+* 🧠  I'm learning Backend skills : MongoDB, Python , Golang
 * 🤝  I'm open to collaborating on React.js, Next.js, and both frontend and full-stack web development.
 * <a href='https://my-porfolio-apisit.netlify.app/'>My portfolio</a>